MDL0104 - ORIGAMI - SIMPLE STAND (FROM A RECTANGLE)

 Repeat Steps 6-7 until the remainder of the model has been similarly pleated, each time folding and creasing the panels using alternating mountain and valley folds, so each panel will fold in a stack, on top of each other.

-The resulting model should resemble a multi-layered rectangular strip that will show only one panel if viewed from the front.
+The resulting model should resemble a multi-layered rectangular strip that will show only one panel if viewed from the top.

 Step 9

-Re-position the model so that its short ends are facing up and down and the top rectangular layer's right edge is free.
+Re-position the model so that one of its short ends is nearest you and the top panel's right edge is free.

 Step 10